Baonks81/baonks81.github.io/_posts/2023-06-03-Temp-Throttle-Advance.md

 Manufacturer will write additional components to reduce pulses, monitor cpu heat, etc. merge modules into Android.
 GNU/Linux is the opposite, developers just write the code for the kernel to run, and the optimization is done by the user

-You must determine the cpu clock range that the device runs stably with a temperature of 38-43 Celsus degrees, and a pulse to boost the device to run.
+You must determine the cpu clock range that the device runs stably with a temperature of 38-43 Celsius degrees, and a pulse to boost the device to run.
 It's all in

 ```
 ...